Jefrien/Remote-Development-VSCode/README.md

 # Remote Development for Visual Studio Code

-**Optimize your workflow by connecting to remote SFTP/SSH servers directly from VS Code.**
+**Optimize your workflow by connecting to remote FTP, SFTP/SSH servers directly from VS Code.**

-This extension allows you to seamlessly connect to remote servers via **SFTP or SSH**, enabling you to manage files and folders as if they were local.
+This extension allows you to seamlessly connect to remote servers via **FTP, SFTP or SSH**, enabling you to manage files and folders as if they were local.
 It’s designed to boost your productivity while keeping your development environment clean and efficient.

 ---

 ## ✨ Features

-- Connect to **SFTP/SSH servers** with ease.
+- Connect to **FTP and SFTP/SSH servers** with ease.
 - Upload and download files directly from the editor.
 - Manage remote folders (create, rename, move, delete).
 - Edit remote files without downloading the entire project.